What Are Computer Networking Skills in the Age of Zero-Trust Security and SD-WAN? (2026 Guide)

 - Traffic prioritization

-- Performance-based path selection
+- Performance-based routing logic

-5. Network Security Awareness
+5. Network Security & Monitoring

-- Firewalls (network & cloud)
+- Firewall concepts (traditional & cloud)

 - Network segmentation

-- Logging and monitoring
+- Logging and monitoring systems

-Security is no longer “someone else’s job.”
+Security is no longer optional knowledge.

 6. Network Automation & Infrastructure as Code

-Manual configuration does not scale.
+Manual configuration does not scale in cloud-first systems.

-Modern networking skills include:
+Modern networking skills increasingly include:

-- Configuration templates
+- Configuration templating

-- Infrastructure as Code concepts
+- Infrastructure as Code (IaC)

 Common tools: